Semi-Structured Distributional Regression -- Extending Structured Additive Models by Arbitrary Deep Neural Networks and Data Modalities: Implementation Details

-\paragraph{Tuning} Tuning a large number of smooth terms, potentially in combination with DL model parts, is a challenging task.
-Non-linear structured additive models alone require a sophisticated estimation procedure, often based on second order information and full batch training.
+Tuning a large number of smooth terms, potentially in combination with DNNs, is a challenging task.
+Non-linear structured additive models alone require a sophisticated estimation procedure, often based on second-order information and full batch training.
 This gets even more complicated in semi-structured models.
-We foster easy training by defining the smoothness of each effect in terms of the degrees of freedom \citep[$df$; see, e.g.,][]{Buja.1989} and implement an efficient calculation using the Demmler-Reinsch Orthogonalization \citep[DRO, cf.][]{Ruppert.2003}.
+As DL platforms allow for custom optimization routines, one possible optimization strategy could be an iterative procedure alternating between the structured and unstructured model parts.
+This would allow the use of a stochastic GD routine for the DNN part(s), and a classical statistical optimization for the structured model part(s) including the estimation of smoothness parameters.
+Here however, we propose an alternative strategy that fosters easy training and tuning by defining the smoothness of each effect in terms of the degrees of freedom \citep[$df$; see, e.g.,][]{Buja.1989}.
+This approach can be implemented efficiently using the Demmler-Reinsch Orthogonalization \citep[DRO, cf.][]{Ruppert.2003}.
 The latter can easily be parallelized or sped up using a randomized singular value matrix decomposition \citep{Erichson.2016}.
-We thereby also allow for meaningful default penalization by setting $df_j$ to the same value $df^\ast$ for all smooth effects $j$.
-At the same time, we ensure enough flexibility by choosing $df^\ast = \min_{j\in J} \max df_j$, i.e., the largest possible degree of freedom that leaves the least flexible smoothing effect unpenalized and regularizes all others to have the same amount of flexibility.
+We thereby also allow for meaningful default penalization and comparability of effect complexities by setting $df_{k,j}$ to the same value $df_k^\ast$ for all smooth effects $j$ of the $k$th parameter.
+At the same time, we ensure enough flexibility by choosing $df_k^\ast = \min_{j \in\lbrace 1,\ldots, r_k\rbrace} \max df_{k,j}$, i.e., the largest possible degree of freedom that leaves the least flexible smoothing effect unpenalized and regularizes all others to have the same amount of flexibility.
+After estimating the smoothing parameters $\lambda_{k,j}\in\mathbb{R}$, optimization can be done efficiently and jointly for all model components using a stochastic GD routine.